renzhonglu11/PMI/README.md

 - [x] traffic light
 - [x] led display for traffic light
 - [ ] connect two I2C boards (if time allows)

+## Details to exercise 3

+We use UART interrupt to receive data from another board.
+Timeout is implemented with the help of timer interupt.

+Until now, only limited functions are implemented.
+Once the slave board is connected, the leds will start with the initial state of exercise 2.
+After 3 secdond timeout, the leds go to the lost connection state.

+**Please Note:**
+Only the slave board can detect the timeout when UART connection is lost.
+The master board can only send the example characters to slave board.